CEI-AA/ventricular-activity-cancellation/README.md

 # README #

-This README contains information about the repository for the working group on *Ventricular Activity Cancellation*.
+This README contains information about the repository for the CEI working group on *Ventricular Activity Cancellation*.

 ### What is this repository for? ###